tlswg/tls13-spec/draft-ietf-tls-tls13.md

-NOTE: A server participating in an ECDHE-ECDSA key exchange may use different curves for (i) the ECDSA key in its certificate, and (ii) the ephemeral ECDH key in the ServerKeyExchange message.
+NOTE: A server participating in an ECDHE-ECDSA key exchange may use different curves for (i) the ECDSA key in its certificate, and (ii) the ephemeral ECDH key in the ServerKeyShare message.
 The server must consider the supported groups in both cases.

 [[TODO: IANA Considerations.]]